kakatcy/pro-mern-book/README.md

 1. Back-End Modules
      - `require()` imports symbols from another module, it returns all variables which are `module.exports` in the other module.

+2. Front-End Modules and Webpack
+     - To import another file, use `import "element or variable" from 'identifier of the file or module'`

+3. Transform and Bundle
+     -